 Comments can be a tricky thing as the anonymous nature of the web seems to bring out the jerk in many people.
 So here’s how I handle comments: 1) I reserve the right to edit, delete, or not publish any comment for any reason.
 In general, I want to encourage debate and conversation, but if you’re rude, vulgar, insulting, etc., your comment may be deleted.
 2) Any comment left here is my property and I can use it however I like.
 You recognize this fact when you leave a comment here.

-I reserve the right to change these and any other policies when and how I like.
+I reserve the right to change these and any other policies when and how I like (even without updating this page).
 As I said earlier, check back for changes if you have any questions.
 This post will be included in my “about” section so it will be easy to find.

 The site is upgraded with a secure connection on every page.
 This is why you see the “lock” icon in the browser bar, the “https” in the URL, and the security certificate on the site.
 This is for your protection — to make sure you don’t pick up anything bad while visiting the site.
 I want this to be a safe and secure area for us all and have taken extra steps to make that possible.